Skip to Main Content

 • A scholarly repository is an online archive for articles and other scholarly outputs.

-• There are two kinds of scholarly repositories: institutional repositories and disciplinary repositories.
+• There are two kinds of commonly used scholarly repositories: institutional repositories and disciplinary repositories.

-• Some repositories concentrate on scholarly outputs such as journal or conference papers, or presentations, while others concentrate on data or computer code.
-Some repositories will include all the above kinds of scholarly outputs.
+• Some repositories concentrate on scholarly outputs such as journal articles, conference papers, and presentations, while others concentrate on research data or computer code.
+Some generalist repositories will include all different kinds of scholarly outputs.

 • For our purposes, we will think of them as basically article vs. data repositories.

-The benefits of article repositories: For article repositories, self-archiving or depositing your work in institutional or disciplinary repositories:
+The benefits of article repositories: Self-archiving or depositing your work in institutional or disciplinary repositories:

 • Leads to recognition, visibility, and wider dissemination of your work.